emre4809/JBG050-Group-4/README.md

 # JBG050---Group-4

 The creation of our database can be found in the notebook "Creating_database.ipynb".
 The notebook first goes over all the files available from the london police.
 Then it adds all the data to the database.
+The file contains the creation of the most recent table in the database.
+The other tables are created in the same way.

 The "Plotting_wards.ipynb" file is used to explore the data.